DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ## Notes:

-* Please note: Back in 2017, Google [announced a practical method of producing a "collision" for SHA-1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
+* Please note: in 2017, Google [announced a practical method of producing a "collision" for SHA-1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
   And in that announcement, stressed that it is time to retire the SHA-1 hash.
   RSA-OAEP depends on the SHA-1 hash.
-For that reason, I discourage the use of RSA-OAEP in lieu of RSA-OAEP-256, which relies on the more secure SHA-256 hash.
-Security is complicated, and depends on a layering of protocols, hashes, and algorithms.
-Take care when implementing RSA-OAEP.
+For that reason, I discourage the use of RSA-OAEP and encourage the use of RSA-OAEP-256, which relies on the more secure SHA-256 hash.

-* Also: The Encrypted JWT standard allows a variety of encryption algorithms.
+* Also: The Encrypted JWT and JWE standards allow a variety of encryption algorithms.
 This callout supports only the RSA-based encryption algorithms.

 ## License

-This code is Copyright (c) 2017-2020 Google LLC, and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2017-2021 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Disclaimer